richmahn/en_tn/amo/front/intro.md

 #### Outline of the Book of Amos ####

-1. The author, Amos, and his background and calling (1:1)
-1. The oracles of judgment
+1. Amos introduced (1:1)
+1. Yahweh judges the nations (1:2-2:16)
-    - Judgment on the nations surrounding Yahweh's people (1:2–2:3)
+    - The surrounding nations (1:2–2:3)
-    - Judgment on the southern kingdom (2:4–5)
+    - The southern kingdom (2:4–5)
-    - Judgment on the northern kingdom (2:6–16)
+    - The northern kingdom (2:6–16)
-    - Various judgments on Israel (3:1–6:14)
+1. Amos prophesies against the people of Israel (3:1–6:14)
-1. The visions of judgment
+1. Yahweh shows Amos several visions (7:1-9:10)
-    - Final judgment (7:1–17)
-    - The basket of ripe fruit as a picture of judgment (8:1–14)
-1. Yahweh stands beside his altar and proclaims the final message
-    - Summary of all the visions (9:1–10)
-    - Vision of the restoration of Israel and descendants of David as kings (9:11–15)
+1. Israel to be restored (9:11–15)

 #### What is the Book of Amos about? ####

+The Book of Amos contains the words of Amos, a shepherd of Tekoa.
 Amos began to prophesy about 760 BC.
-He spoke Yahweh's messages against the wicked behavior of God's people.
-He spoke messages to the southern kingdom of Judah and to the northern kingdom of Israel.
+He spoke Yahweh's messages against God's people behaving wickedly.
+He spoke messages to both the southern kingdom of Judah and the northern kingdom of Israel.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

-Yahweh gave Amos the "judgment prophecies" found in the first six chapters of the book to proclaim to the people.
+Yahweh gave Amos prophecies of judgment (Chapters 1-6) to proclaim to the people.
 Each of them begins with the phrase "This is what Yahweh says" (ULB).

-The last part of the book of Amos contains three visions of the coming judgment from God.
-The final vision promises both destruction and rescue (9:11-15).
-The "tent of David" would be raised up again, that is, David's descendants would once again be king over Israel.
+Three visions of Yahweh coming to judge the people are in the last part of the book (7:1-9:10).
+A final vision promises that Yahweh will restore Israel (9:11-15).
+He will restore the "tent of David."
+This means a descendant of David would once again be king over Israel.

 #### How should the title of this book be translated? ####

-The Book of Amos may also be called the "The Book of the Sayings of Amos."
+The traditional title of this book is "The Book of Amos" or just "Amos."
+Translators may also call it the "The Book of the Sayings of Amos."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Amos? ####

-It is likely that Amos wrote this book.
+The prophet Amos probably wrote this book.
 He lived in the southern kingdom of Judah.
 Amos came from a poor family.
 They grew sycamore trees (See: 7:14, 15) and were shepherds (See: [Amos 1:1](../01/01.md)).
-Though Amos was not trained as a prophet, he demonstrated a very thorough knowledge and understanding of the law of Moses.
-Also, Amos was very skilled at communicating with expressive and meaningful words.
+Though Amos was not trained as a prophet, he knew and understood the law of Moses.
+Also, Amos was skilled at communicating with expressive and meaningful words.

 ## Part 2: Important Religious and Cultural Concepts ##

-#### What is social justice? ####
+#### How is justice described in Amos? ####

-Amos was very concerned with justice.
-A godly society or community was to be just.
-Amos said that if the people wanted to be just they must obey Yahweh and treat poor people, orphans, and widows in a fair way.
+Justice is an important theme in the words of Amos.
+Justice means people treating others fairly according to the law of Yahweh.
+People in Israel were oppressing and taking advantage of poor people, orphans, and widows.
 Amos explained that Yahweh would prefer that the people act justly rather than sacrifice to him.
-True obedience to the law of Moses meant being just to other people.
+Truly obeying the law of Moses meant being just to other people.
 (See: [[rc://en/tw/dict/bible/kt/justice]] and [[rc://en/tw/dict/bible/kt/lawofmoses]])

 #### What is a lawsuit? ####